Zergalotz/email_amutomation_SMTP/README.md

 ## Topics Covered
 - Python's `smtplib` for sending emails
-- Using `datetime` to get the current date and time
-- Will send a email on a specific date and time

 Note: This project is for educational purposes and will not run due to needing a valid email account and password details.
 However, test the project by using your own email account and password.
 Getting the unique password from you security setting for SMTP.